 In 2005, the government decreed the abolition of rent control, effective July 1, 2007.
 However, the decree was never implemented.
 Rent deregulation has been postponed repeatedly, as Parliament refuses to deal with this highly sensitive issue.

-According to the Global Property Guide research in July 2014, in Stare Mesto, Bratislava´s city centre:
+According to the Global Property Guide research conducted in July 2016, in Stare Mesto, Bratislava’s city centre:

-In the Bratislava´s less upscale districts of Ruzinov and Nove Mesto (Bratislava II and III), gross rental yields were between 5.23% to 6.36%.
+In the Bratislava’s less upscale districts of Ruzinov and Nove Mesto (Bratislava II and III), gross rental yields were not much different, between 4.58% to 5.43%.

 Slovakia is one of Eastern Europe’s most successful transition countries.
 Born in 1993 after seceding amicably from the Czech Republic (the two countries were formerly known as Czechoslovakia), it has a stable polity and liberal market economy.
 Slovakia benefited from eight years’ reform under the centre-right coalition led by Mikulas Dzurinda (1998-2004) whose reforms won praise from international organizations, and who oversaw EU and Nato entry.